jdmonin/JSettlers2/Readme.md

   made from your version to the latest version.
 Occasionally defaults change and you'll need to add a server config option to keep the same behavior, so read carefully.
-- If you're using the optional database for user accounts and game scores, back up the database and see the "Upgrading from an earlier version" section of `doc/Database.md` for parameter changes and other actions to take.
+- If you're using the optional database, backup the database and see the "Upgrading from an earlier version" section of `doc/Database.md` for parameter changes and other actions to take.
 - Save a backup copy of your current JSettlers.jar and JSettlersServer.jar, in case you want to run the old version for any reason.
 - Stop the old server